 - Completion of CSD coursework: Students must submit a list of coursework taken to fulfill the content areas below.
 This list must include the name of the course, the credit hours and the semester in which the course was/will be completed.
 You should include classes that will be completed in the spring and summer prior to entering graduate school.

-- Verification of 25 hours of observation: Prior to enrolling in the MA program, students must observe at least 25 hours of treatment and/or assessment conducted by an ASHA certified SLP.
+- Verification of 25 hours of observation: Prior to enrolling in the Master’s ON-CAMPUS Program in Speech-Language Pathology, students must observe at least 25 hours of treatment and/or assessment conducted by an ASHA certified SLP.
 These hours must be verified by the student’s undergraduate program.
-If these observations are to be completed after your application is submitted, but in the Spring or summer prior to entering the Master’s program, please indicate how those hours will be obtained and verified.
+If these observations are to be completed after your application is submitted, but in the Spring or summer prior to entering the Master’s ON-CAMPUS Program in Speech-Language Pathology, please indicate how those hours will be obtained and verified.

 - Critical thinking skills sufficient for clinical judgement